Tips To Avoid Enforcement Hassles On Canadian Waters…

 People sometimes refer to this one as a “boat licence”.
 But it’s officially known as a “Pleasure Craft Licence”.
 This no-cost, Canada-wide boat licence results in a set of unique authorized numbers on each side of your personal watercraft for its lifetime.
 Among other things, the numbers provide identification and assist in enforcement and emergencies.
 But this licensing is not registered proof of ownership.
 Think of it as the licence plate for your boat and don’t get caught without it.

 When you buy a new PWC from a dealer, the dealer usually takes care of this process and affixing your new licence numbers.
 Alternatively, a PWC owner can obtain a Pleasure Craft License online from Transport Canada.
+Here’s how it worked for me.
 If you sell your jet ski, the numbers stay with it.
 The new owner must apply for a licence transfer.

 Pleasure Craft Operator’s Licence

 People sometimes refer to the other licence as a “boating licence” or “boater’s licence”.
 But its official name is a Pleasure Craft Operator’s Card.
 Think of this one as your driver’s licence on the water.
 It not only proves you have completed proper training, but also acts as personal ID when you are not carrying your wallet with you.

 You get it after taking an accredited online boating safety course and passing a boating safety test.
 You must always carry your Pleasure Craft Operator’s License with you while riding your PWC or face a $250 fine.
 But remember you must be 16 or older to operate a PWC without supervision.
 It’s also a good idea to have proof of insurance on board with you, although insuring your boat is not mandatory.